Lukas Savickas: Member of the Seimas

 In the 2020 parliamentary elections, Savickas was elected to the Seimas, representing the Lithuanian Farmers and Greens Union.
 He served on the Committee on Economics and as Deputy Chair of the Committee for the Future.
 In 2022, he joined the Union of Democrats "For Lithuania" and was re-elected in 2024.

 Minister of Economy and Innovation

 Savickas assumed the role of Minister of Economy and Innovation in December 2024 under Prime Minister Gintautas Paluckas.
 His priorities include fostering a green and digital economy, supporting small businesses, and strengthening international trade relations.

 On 10 June 2025, as Minister of Economy and Innovation, Savickas officially inaugurated a laser processing applications laboratory in Silicon Valley, California, established by the Lithuanian company Light Conversion.
 This initiative aims to support advanced semiconductor, electronics, and medical device industries by enabling real‑world testing of laser systems and accelerating their integration into manufacturing workflows.

-Policy Priorities

-As Minister of Economy and Innovation, Lukas Savickas set key priorities around attracting investments, boosting innovation and technological progress, strengthening the defence industry, and reducing bureaucracy.Ministry of Economy and Innovation.
-XIX Government Report His ministry initiated systemic reforms to level the playing field for business, support regional development, and foster a sustainable economic environment.

-START Plan

-At the beginning of his term, Savickas launched the Lithuanian Economic Transformation Plan START, which became the main framework integrating reforms into a single direction: reducing bureaucratic burden, advancing technology, promoting regional growth, and attracting investment.Ministry of Economy and Innovation – START Plan The plan included over 40 projects, tracked publicly through a progress dashboard.